 This charity helps to develop services for the benefit of the profession and the public.
 It is recognised as a centre of excellence for the clinical training of Optometrists and its specialist clinics and is particularly renowned for its research in the area of Optometry.

-We have been supporting the Institute of Optometry for 30 years and still have one of the original wooden collection boxes in use.
+We have been supporting the Institute of Optometry for 30 years.

 Diabetes UK 2023

 Diabetes is one of the leading causes of eye problems in the UK with diabetic retinopathy being the most common cause of sight loss in working-age adults in the UK.
 Diabetic retinopathy affects 30% of people with diabetes and can lead to sight loss if not found early however eye examinations and diabetic screening can find problems before they affect your sight.

 Every Christmas we donate to vision charities in the UK.
 This Christmas we have chosen to support Diabetes UK as they have partnered with Fight for Sight, the Macular Society and Moorfields Eye Charity to co-fund new research to better understand the link between sight loss and diabetes and to help reduce the risk of sight loss in people living with diabetes.
 The aim is to provide better, more tailored treatment to prevent sight loss and hopefully transform how diabetic retinopathy is found and cared for in the future.